 Large or small, a nice lawn adds curb appeal

-A good dethatching job should make you want to cry
+A good dethatching job may make you want to cry when

-when you look at your lawn -- it should be torn up pretty
+you look at your lawn -- since it will be torn up pretty

 thoroughly.
 That is why dethatching is best done in the fall, so

-that your lawn has ample time to recover before facing next summer's
+your lawn has ample time to recover before facing the next summer's

 heat and drought.